 figures (see below) has a correlation with a low representation

 education as the University is an early adopter of workforce

 monitoring relating to religion and belief (although this is

-changing with the introduction of a national requirement for
+changing with the introduction of a national requirement for such

-for faith practice and spiritual support for staff.
+practice and spiritual support for staff.
 The Chaplaincy is a

 core aspect of the University life embedded in the Church

 foundation under which the University is established.
+As well

 advisers aim to address the needs of all staff whatever their faith